News & Events

 ISR serves as a national laboratory advancing understanding of human behavior through empirical research.
 More than 300 scientists are affiliated with one or more of our research centers.
 Their work provides the foundation for the Institute’s legacy of social science in the public interest.

-PROFESSOR OF EPIDEMIOLOGY, SCHOOL OF PUBLIC HEALTH, FACULTY ASSOCIATE,...
+PROFESSOR OF SOCIAL WORK, SCHOOL OF SOCIAL WORK AND FACULTY ASSOCIATE,...

 Training & Opportunities